 Conservation is part of the national DNA in this biodiverse archipelago, where visitors sign a pledge to act responsibly during their stay.

 Conservation is core to the nation.
-Its Palau Pledge, launched in 2017, was drafted by island children and requires visitors to sign a stamp in their passport upon entry, promising “to act in an ecologically and culturally responsible way” during their stay.
+Its Palau Pledge, launched in 2017, was drafted by island children and requires visitors to sign a stamp in their passport upon entry, promising “to act in an ecologically and culturally responsible way” while in the country.
 Palau has preserved its natural wonders, including the UNESCO World Heritage site Rock Islands Southern Lagoon (with a reef system that supports more than 385 coral species).

-- Where to stay: Gaze out at the Rock Islands from an overwater bungalow at Palau Pacific Resort, which has a white-sand beach, or consider Palasia Hotel in the heart of the tiny capital, Koror, and within walking distance of restaurants and shops.
+- Where to stay: Gaze out at the Rock Islands from an overwater bungalow at Palau Pacific Resort, which has a white-sand beach, or consider Palasia Hotel in the heart of the city of Koror, and within walking distance of restaurants and shops.

 - Only in Palau: Palauan culture has traditionally been matrilineal.
 Women have historically had authority over land and been responsible for finances.